-“We hope to continue growing each year!”, said Dr. Yongfang Zhang, the Program Director.
-Wofford will offer a two-week intensive program with eight additional online modules throughout the rest of the summer.
-Additionally, we will offer continued learning opportunities through online or onsite tutoring in the fall of 2015 to cement the knowledge gained during the summer program.
+Language.
+Wofford will offer an intensive two-week program from June 17-28, 2019.
+In addition, eight online modules will be offered July 1-Aug.
+16 in hopes that the learning process that starts with STARTALK @Wofford will continue long after the two-week program comes to an end.
+During the fall 2019, Wofford will offer continued learning opportunities to cement the knowledge gained during the summer program.
 In doing this, STARTALK @ Wofford hopes to extend the learning process so that learning will continue and last.

 This year, Wofford intends to continue serving the communities of Spartanburg, Greenville, and other nearby counties by offering the program free of charge.
 Transportation will be provided to and from Greenville.
-STARTALK @Wofford hopes to give students access to language and culture that they might not find at their home school.
-Wofford also hopes to encourage students to continue with their Chinese studies so they would become global citizens with cross-cultural competence who are prepared to succeed in the 21st Century, a desire that coincides with Wofford’s own mission.
+STARTALK @Wofford hopes to give students access to a language and culture they might not find at their home school.
+The program also wants to encourage students to continue with Chinese studies in hopes that they become global citizens with cross-cultural competence who are prepared to succeed in the 21st century.

 While STARTALK @ Wofford is free, students must be passionate, motivated and have demonstrated academic excellence.
 As we will only be accepting 45 current 6th to graduating 12th graders, priority is given to students who plan to continue the study of Chinese and who can commit to taking advantage of all of the opportunities offered by our program.